 - a) For all forms of notices required under Federal and State law to be sent to Enrollees regarding rates, benefit design, network changes, or security/HIPAA references, Contractor shall submit an electronic copy to the Exchange at least five (5) business days in advance of the message transaction.
-If Contractor is unable to notify the Exchange in advance due to Federal or State notice requirements, Contractor shall send the Exchange notification simultaneously. - b) Contractor shall provide a link to the Exchange website on its website. - c) When Contractor provides direct contacts for getting membership assistance, Contractor shall also include the Exchange website for Exchange-related issues. - d) Contractor shall use standardized member renewal language, developed by the Exchange, and approved by DMHC and CDI for all Enrollee renewal notices. - e) All legally required notices sent by Contractor to Enrollees shall be translated into and available in languages other than English as required under applicable Federal and State laws, rules and regulations, including, Health and Safety Code §§ 1367.04, 1367.041, 1367.042, and Insurance Code §§ 10133.8, 10133.10, 10133.11. - f) Contractor shall release notices in accordance with Federal and State law.
+If Contractor is unable to notify the Exchange in advance due to Federal or State notice requirements, Contractor shall send the Exchange notification simultaneously. - b) Contractor shall provide a link to the Exchange website on its website. - c) When Contractor provides direct contacts for getting membership assistance, Contractor shall also include the Exchange website for Exchange-related issues. - d) All legally required notices sent by Contractor to Enrollees shall be translated into and available in languages other than English as required under applicable Federal and State laws, rules and regulations, including, Health and Safety Code §§ 1367.04, 1367.041, 1367.042, and Insurance Code §§ 10133.8, 10133.10, 10133.11. - e) Contractor shall release notices in accordance with Federal and State law.
 All such notices shall meet the accessibility and readability standards in the Exchange regulations (45 C.F.R.
-Parts 155 and 156) located in 10 CCR §§ 6400 et seq.
+Parts 155 and 156) located in 10 CCR § 6400 et. seq. - f) Notwithstanding the provisions of this section which require Contractor to release all required notices pursuant to Federal and State law, the Exchange shall, at its sole and absolute discretion, send the required notices under Health and Safety Code §§ 1374.21-1374.22 and Insurance Code §§ 10199.1-10199.2 on behalf of Contractor.
+To the extent permissible by State and Federal law, beginning with notices for health plans that would have renewed on January 1, 2018, the Exchange shall also send the required notices under Health & Safety Code § 1365(a)(6)(A) and Insurance Code § 10273.4(e) on behalf of Contractor.
+The Exchange reserves the sole right to remove these exceptions at any time, upon written notice to Contractor.
+The parties may add to these exceptions upon written mutual agreement of the parties.
+The parties may exercise these rights without amendment to the Agreement.
+The Exchange assumes no liability for Contractor adherence to state and federal law.

-3.6.8 Issuer-Specific Information
+3.6.8 Contractor-Specific Information